vanilla-mint-js/vanilla-mint/README.md

     1. Change-detection cycles and batching (Angular)
     1. Obfuscation due to excessive abstraction (Angular)
     1. An ever-changing framework/library API (React)
+    1. Component templates as one big string (Lit)

 ### And because I do want: